maxhardt/twitter-sentiment-cdp/README.md

 ## 3. Deploy the NiFi Flow using Cloudera DataFlow

-This guide assumes acces to an active CDF environment.
+This guide assumes access to an active CDF environment.

 **Automated**